hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/api/models/__init__.md

 **Explanation and Important Considerations:**

 * **Dummy Classes:** The provided code lacked any classes to test.
-The solution now includes example classes (`Language`, `Currency`, etc.) to demonstrate test structure and principles.  **Crucially,** replace these example classes with the actual classes from your `aliexpress` module.
+The solution now includes example classes (`Language`, `Currency`, etc.) to demonStarte test structure and principles.  **Crucially,** replace these example classes with the actual classes from your `aliexpress` module.
 * **Comprehensive Tests:** The tests now cover creation of various model objects (e.g., `Language`, `Currency`, `Product`, `Category`).
 * **Clear Test Names:**  Test names (`test_language_creation`, `test_affiliate_link_creation_no_params`) are descriptive.
 * **Example Assertions:** Each test checks expected attributes of the created object.